programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 #### Repository contents
 Now that you have cloned the template for your exhibition, let’s take a closer look at each folder and its role in your site.

-* **_data**: Contains three types of files that help form the 'skeleton' of the display.
+* **_data**: Contains three types of files that help form the ‘skeleton’ of the display.
 The demo and template comma-separated values (CSV) files are examples for various digital object types and can be left alone as references.
-We will later be adding your metadata file to this folder.
+You will later be adding your metadata file to this folder.
 Several configuration files let you edit the vocabulary for browsing objects (`config-browse.csv`), viewing the map (`config-map.csv`), metadata (`config-metadata.csv`), general navigation or menu (`config-nav.csv`), search (`config-search.csv`), and a table (`config-table.csv`).
 Lastly, there is a YAML type file (a human-readable data serialization format) for configuring the page theme, which you do not need to worry about.

 * **_includes and _layouts**: These folders contain the HTML files that make up many of the features of the CollectionBuilder tool.
-In this lesson, we will complete all customization without touching these files.
+In this lesson, you will complete all customization without touching these files.

 * **_sass and assets**: This is where you will find the SASS (Syntactically Awesome Style Sheets) files that provide the visual side of the web page (colours, font sizes, etc.) and the JSON (JavaScript Object Notation) files that make everything work.
 Editing the CSS or JSON is not covered in this lesson, though you may use the assets folder to add images such as a banner.